hchiam/learning-css/README.md

   - `transform: translateX(var(--x)) rotate(var(--r))` = spin in another location
   - `transform: rotate(var(--r)) translateX(var(--x))` = move forward in another cardinal direction

+- `transform-origin: bottom right;`, not `bottom-right`
+- `transform-origin: 80% 75%;` means 80% of the way to the right, and 75% of the way down the element.

 - how to solve "doom flicker" in CSS: have a non-moving parent `:hover` trigger a moving child `transform`, instead of having the `:hover` and `transform` both on the same element (which could move away from the cursor that hovered it)

 - easing in CSS `@keyframes` versus JS `.animate()` frames: https://codepen.io/hchiam/pen/MWQWPdN